Joshfairhead/Obsidian/Immanent/Projects/LunarPunk_Labs/Grants/Regen/Regen RFP.md

 - Perceiving qualities
 - Mental repatterining

-This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards in a sequence).
+This particular methodology is currently being demonstrated as both the H3uni course with video documentary evidence AND is being discussed amongst our teams on WeCo.io as a weave (chains of 1min audio recordings / 140 character cards in a sequence as a conversation graph).
 This can all be anchored on a storage medium of choice using the Regen Data Module.
 You can keep up with the teams testing [here](https://weco.io/p/3528).

 ---
 # Teams as Viable Systems DAO